cartesi/tx-manager/README.md

 TransactionManager::new(provider, gas_oracle, database, chain, configuration)
 ```

-The `chain` parameter is a `Chain` object holds a chain ID and a boolean
+The `chain` parameter is a `Chain` object that holds a chain ID and a boolean
 indicating whether or not the target blockchain implements the EIP-1559.
 We can instantiate it by calling the `Chain::new` or `Chain::legacy` functions.